 Kim Isaacs, Monster's resume expert, says even if you’re going long, stay focused on what’s most relevant to prospective employers.
 “Let go of information that doesn’t help win job interviews,” she says.
 That includes positions held long ago, outdated accomplishments, old training, and hobbies.

 She also suggests putting effort in your presentation.
 “Design is equally as important as resume length and content.
 A one-page resume that’s crammed with information is less desirable than a well-organized two-page resume that is easy to read and digest.”

 Like any good argument, there is a middle ground solution, according to Chris Laggini, vice president of HR for DLT Solutions, an IT reseller and service provider in Herndon, Virginia.
 “Recruiters read for speed," he says.
 "They are on a minute-long word hunt for certain titles, skills, and years of experience.
 Hiring managers read for detail.
 So, we recommend that you have both a one-page resume for the recruiter and an in-depth resume format to be shared with the hiring manager.
 In your short version, make certain to highlight keywords and titles referenced in the ad for the position.
 In the long version, provide the hiring manager with enough detail for them to get an accurate picture of you, what you are capable of accomplishing and what you want from the career path.”

 The final word on resume format

 All our experts agree that the key to writing an effective resume of any length is to choose elements carefully.
 “A good way to filter your experiences is to survey your network on the needs of employers, and sample business articles for common themes of discontent in the workplace” Green explains.
-“List 10 ways employers are hurting today [and] describe 10 of your skills that you can deliver to deal with them.
-Use your resume to convert what you have done in the past to what you can do in the future -- then your phone will ring.”
+“List 10 ways employers are hurting today [and] describe 10 of your skills that you can deliver solutions.
+Use your resume to convert what you have done in the past to what you can do in the future—then your phone will ring.”